-The green tea (vegetal green tea), especially sencha green tea, compliments well with seafood.
+Vegetal green teas, such as sencha green tea are the perfect pairing for seafood dishes.
 They help enhance each other’s flavors that result in a unique combination in the mouth and leaves a slightly bitter aftertaste that makes you want for more.

-Japan’s cuisine contains mainly seafood and noodles which pairs greatly with green tea.
+Japan’s cuisine contains mainly seafood and noodles which pairs perfectly with green tea.
 If you want to experience a Japanese style of drinking tea, you should try sencha tea paired with Japanese cuisines such as sashimi, sushi, udon and unagi (grilled eel).

-Sencha has a balance of acidity and sweetness that pairs well with the flavor of Japanese cuisine.
-The Japanese foods also enhance the flavor of Sencha green tea that makes this pairing a heavenly match.
+Sencha has a balance of acidity and sweetness that pairs well with the delicate flavors of Japanese cuisine.
+In turn, Japanese cuisine also enhances the flavor of Sencha green tea making this pairing a heavenly match.

-If you’re looking to eat sweet types of chocolates like milk chocolate, vegetal green tea is a good pair to it.
-The slightly bitter and vegetal taste of green tea helps enhance the sweet flavor of the chocolate.
+If you’re looking to eat sweet chocolates like milk chocolate, a vegetal green tea is a better pairing.
+The slightly bitter and vegetal taste of green tea helps enhance the sweet flavor of chocolate.

-Green tea can also be an alternative to beer for a barbeque party.
+Green tea can also be an alternative to beer for a barbeque.
 Especially if you’re not a beer drinker or trying to quit drinking, green tea can be a great and healthy alternative for you.

 Gunpowder green tea in particular pairs great with barbeque foods.
-It’s wood-barrel-smoky flavor compliments well with the taste of smokey barbeques.
+It’s wood-barrel-smoky flavor compliments well with the taste of smoky barbequed meats.

 The smoky flavor you get from smoky green tea pairs well with pan-fried chicken.
 Smoky green tea helps reduce the greasy mouth feeling you get from eating pan-fried chicken.
-That’s why Chinese accompany tea like oolong when eating foods dipped in oil.
+That’s why Chinese accompany tea like oolong when eating greasy or oily foods.

 If you’re preparing pan-fried turkey for the holidays, green tea also pairs well with it.
 If you want a really great combination, go for Chinese green tea.
 You also experience a different blend of green tea and experience how China consumes their tea.